Skip to Content

 Test store actions in isolation using Zustand’s testing utilities:

-import { renderHook, act } from '@testing-library/react-hooks'; import { useNFTStore } from '@/app/store/nftStore'; test('account switching preserves data', () => { const { result } = renderHook(() => useNFTStore()); // Set initial state act(() => { result.current.setTokenData(1, '#FF0000', '#00FF00'); }); // Start account switch act(() => { result.current.startAccountSwitch(); }); // Verify state preservation expect(result.current.isSwitchingAccount).toBe(true); expect(result.current.previousData).toEqual({ hasNFT: true, tokenId: 1, backgroundColor: '#FF0000', keyColor: '#00FF00' }); });
+import { renderHook, act } from '@testing-library/react'; import { useNFTStore } from '@/app/store/nftStore'; test('account switching preserves data snapshot before reset', () => { const { result } = renderHook(() => useNFTStore()); // Set initial state act(() => { result.current.setTokenData(1, '#FF0000', '#00FF00'); }); // Start account switch act(() => { result.current.startAccountSwitch(); }); // Verify snapshot is captured while switching is active expect(result.current.isSwitchingAccount).toBe(true); expect(result.current.previousData).toEqual({ hasNFT: true, tokenId: 1, backgroundColor: '#FF0000', keyColor: '#00FF00' }); });

 Integration Testing